canalcache/canal/README.md

  - Under ``src``, type ``mkdir build``.
  - Then, ``cmake ../`` and ``make`` to build (under assumption cmake and llvm are installed)
  - Or, by running ``buildPass.sh`` under each bench directory you can build CANAL.

+## Download VM
+ - We provide a VM with all programs tested in the paper installed at the link (...)

+## Description Video
+ - Simple introduction and description of CANAL at the link (...)